sunslayr/PicoCalc-Lyra/README.md

 - Enabled device tree overlays
 - Access Lyra SD card over usb by bridging GP2 to 3v3 on boot
 - Access Lyra Flashing mode by bridging GP3 to 3v3 on boot
+	- set ignore_jumpers=true in boot.txt to disable this
+- Alternativly set boot_ums=true in boot.txt to enable mass storage mode
 - No custom LuckFox boot message :)

 ## To enter Mass Storage Mode or Download (firmware flashing) Mode